BrocktonDave/BrocktonDave/README.md

 - 💞️ I’m looking to collaborate on ideas and knowledge
 - 📫 How to reach me drheidke@comcast.net
 - I was an old Mainframe programmer.
 I could make it do wonderous things.
 I want to get back into programming
 - instead of Project Management.
+I would love to hear of other things to learn too

 <!---
 BrocktonDave/BrocktonDave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.